-The LS major is a nine-semester program that consists of required LS Core courses, courses within a chosen concentration, and professional preparation courses.
+It is a nine-semester program, including student teaching, consisting of Liberal Studies (LBST) Core courses, a Concentration, and Credential courses.
 With careful planning, it is possible for USD undergraduate students to earn a bachelor’s degree and a preliminary teaching credential in four years if they carry 18 units per semester and/or take courses during the summer and/or intersession.
-For students majoring in LS, the following credentials are offered:
+For students majoring in Liberal Studies, the following credentials are offered:

 - Preliminary Multiple Subject Credential-2042 for elementary teaching

 - Level I Education Specialist Credential for teaching

 special education with mild to moderate authorization for K-12 and

 adults with disabilities to 22

 USD also offers the Single Subject Credential for teaching in middle and secondary education.
 A major other than Liberal Studies should opt for this credential.
 A separate Single Subject Handbook is available from the School of Leadership and Education Sciences for students interested in becoming middle or high school teachers.

 In order to pursue an academic program leading to a degree and teaching credential, students must declare their major as soon as possible, preferably in their first semester.
 Delay in declaring the major can lead to delay in graduation.

 - File the Declaration of Major form and turn it in to your designated advisor:

 - Dr. Kay Etheridge (Music) - Program Director and Advisor / Camino Hall 161B, (619) 260-2243, firstname.lastname@example.org